 Marshall Klaus, MD

-The late, Dr. Klaus’s life work was that of a neonatologist and retired Adjunct Professor of Pediatrics at the University of California at San Francisco.
+The late, Dr. Klaus’s life work was that of a neonatologist and Adjunct Professor of Pediatrics at the University of California at San Francisco.
 Together with his colleague, Dr. John H. Kennell, he began studying bonding between the birthing person and the baby in the 1960s after noticing that mothers whose babies were in the neonatal intensive care unit struggled to attach to their infants after release.
 Their work was instrumental in gradually opening premature and sick baby nurseries to parents worldwide and to allow parents of normal, full-term infants to be with their babies during the first moments after birth.
 Together, the two physicians also conducted the earliest studies on the benefits of continuous labor support.
 Dr. Klaus is a founder of DONA International (previously known as Doulas of North America).
 He is co-author of the books Care of the High Risk Neonate; Bonding: Building the Foundations of a Secure Attachment and Independence; The Doula Book and Your Amazing Newborn, in addition to numerous journal articles.

 Phyllis Klaus, MFT, LMSW